 Asparagus is a wonderful side for grilled meats, and grilling great grilled asparagus is simple if you know the secret: a mixture of lemon juice and olive oil.
 This, plus a little salt, a hot fire and a solution for keeping the asparagus on the grate, are all you need.

 Asparagus will take on a dramatically different flavor profile when cooked over an open flame than it does when cooked with moisture (steaming or boiling).
 While steamed asparagus is flavored with grassy notes, grilled asparagus takes on a delicious, meaty flavor profile.
-That is why we love to grill asparagus, especially over a charcoal fire fueled by Kalamazoo Quebracho Charcoal.
+This is why we love to grill asparagus, especially over a charcoal fire fueled by Kalamazoo Quebracho Charcoal.
 Our premium lump charcoal creates a searing, dry heat that helps emphasize that meaty flavor we love in grilled asparagus!

 Step One: Setting up for Grilling